-The following applies to assured and assured shorthold tenancies in England and Wales and all tenancy agreements in Northern Ireland.
-See below for Scotland.
+The following applies to assured and assured shorthold tenancies in England and Wales, and all tenancy agreements in Northern Ireland.

 The frequency of any rent reviews depends on whether this has been incorporated in the terms of the tenancy agreement.